nptcl/npt-amalgamation/README.md

 # Npt-amalgamation

 Npt-amalgamation is combining many source files of Npt-repository into a single code "lisp.c".
-Npt is a small Lisp Programming Language.
+Npt is an ANSI Common Lisp Programming Language. https://github.com/nptcl/npt
-https://github.com/nptcl/npt